Immunoengineering harnesses the power of the immune system to treat diseases such as cancer and promote tissue regeneration and healing.

 Our curriculum trains students at the molecular, cellular, and systems levels.
 Particular emphasis is placed on novel materials and methods to harness the body’s immune system to fight disease, and to promote tissue repair and healing.
 Students develop new biomaterials, vaccines, therapeutics, and systems to understand immune cell function and guide immune cell behavior.

 Research in Immunoengineering

-Our students and faculty are pioneering immunoengineering approaches to augment tissue regeneration and treat disease.
+Our students and faculty are pioneering immunoengineering approaches to augment tissue regeneration, and to treat cancer and other diseases.
 Key research areas include:

-We are controlling the signals that regulate immune cell responses at the macro and nano scales through biomimicry and advanced materials design.
+We are controlling the signals that regulate immune cell responses at the macro and nanoscale through biomimicry and advanced materials design.

 Regenerative Immunology and Aging